-He argued that the federal government has lied to its people for a generation when addressing the benefits of medical marijuana.
+He argued that the federal government has lied to its people for a generation when addressing the benefits of MMJ.

 In his position at the Florida House, he sponsored a bill to expand Florida state's Right to Try Act to include the medical advantages of the plant.
 The bill was signed into law.
-In 2017, he was a keynote speaker at the annual American Medical Marijuana Physicians Association conference.
+In 2017, he was a keynote speaker at the annual American MMJ Physicians Association conference.

-In November 2019, he was one of the two House Judiciary Committee Republicans to vote for the Marijuana Opportunity Reinvestment and Expungement (MORE) Act.
-The act would remove marijuana from the Controlled Substances Act.
+In November 2019, he was one of the two House Judiciary Committee Republicans to vote for the MMJ Opportunity Reinvestment and Expungement (MORE) Act.
+The Act would remove MMJ from the Controlled Substances Act.

-He also introduced the STATES Act to block federal meddling in states that had already made marijuana legal for both recreational and medical use.
+He also introduced the STATES Act to block federal meddling in states that had already made MMJ legal for recreational and medical use.

 Relationship with Donald Trump

-On the 23rd of February 2017, the politician faced and spoke to about 500 protesters at his town hall in Pace, Florida.
-He arrived 30 minutes late, and the people questioned his relationship with Donald Trump as well as his position on canceling Obamacare.
+On the 23rd of February, 2017, the politician faced and spoke to about 500 protesters at his town hall in Pace, Florida.
+He arrived 30 minutes late, and the people questioned his relationship with Donald Trump as well as his position on cancelling Obamacare.

 On several occasions, he was accused of being fully aligned and an enthusiastic defender of Donald Trump.

-In 2017, he supported the Tax Cuts and Jobs Act and acknowledged that the bill would benefit both Donald Trump and Americans because real estate would become more accessible and easier.
+In 2017, he supported the Tax Cuts and Jobs Act and acknowledged that the bill would benefit both Donald Trump and Americans.
+He believes real estate would become more accessible and easier.